pascallaliberte/sharpen.page/_posts/2020-09-11-via-negativa-inverse-product-advice.md

 But all advice is, eventually, incomplete.
 Every metaphor has a hole.

-All statements are, in some sense, wrong.
+In some sense, all statements are wrong.

 But at the very least, we can say this: **_positive_ statements are more susceptible to being wrong.**